Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Introduction

 The paper is organized as follows.
 In Section II, we provide the cloud mixing model, define the main parameters of our model and discuss their influence on the mixing processes.
 Section III discusses DNS results obtained from the turbulence fields in the Eulerian frame of reference.
 Section IV is dedicated to the Lagrangian analysis of the cloud water droplets.
+While subsection IV A discusses the Lagrangian tracer case, subsection IV B investigates effects of gravity and initial radius on the droplet dynamics.
 The definition of finite-time Lyapunov exponents (FTLE) is provided in Sec.
 V. Here, we connect these results to those of the previous sections before a summary and outlook is given in Sec.
 VI.
 The appendix provides the derivation of the effective advection-diffusion equation for the supersaturation field for completeness.